 - The water quality is maintained in a safe and hygienic condition.
 Water is sampled weekly by the Grounds team for Total Dissolved Solids, Total Alkalinity and Total Calcium.
 The microbiological testing is maintained monthly by an outside agency during pool use times and records maintained.
-A copy is held by the Head of Grounds. - Pool chlorine & pH levels are checked every 2 hours when the pool is in use and remedial action taken where necessary. - Temperatures are tested daily. - The pool plant operates safely and effectively and is regularly maintained and serviced - The facility is regularly cleaned and appropriately maintained - A backwash is completed twice weekly. - Filtration sand is replaced annually. - The pool is always closed if the water quality or chlorine sample causes concern and not reopened until remedied. - Depth markings are clearly visible. - Organise regular boiler maintenance as required - Safe storage of pool chemicals - COSHH risk assessment. - Maintenance of all necessary records
+A copy is held by the Head of Grounds. - Pool chlorine & pH levels are checked every 3 hours when the pool is in use and remedial action taken where necessary. - Temperatures are tested daily. - The pool plant operates safely and effectively and is regularly maintained and serviced - The facility is regularly cleaned and appropriately maintained - A backwash is completed twice weekly. - Filtration sand is replaced every 3 years. - The pool is always closed if the water quality or chlorine sample causes concern and not reopened until remedied. - Depth markings are clearly visible and a lane rope is provided to differentiate pool depths for the younger years as appropriate. - Organise regular boiler maintenance as required and tested annually - Safe storage of pool chemicals - COSHH risk assessment. - Maintenance of all necessary records - First aid provision is in the pool plant room for operators - The alarm to pool access is checked weekly and signed on the weekly working check sheet located in the pool plant room - Fuel and water usage meters are recorded weekly to check for faults. - Pool operators are trained appropriately and understand the EAP and NOP.